What are the #AgChat & #FoodChat Twitter Conversations?

 #AgChat is a weekly moderated conversation on Twitter for people in the business of raising food, feed, fuel, fiber.
-It is a virtual venue for participants on Twitter to share viewpoints and ideas about the issues impacting agriculture, such as sustainability, water, communications, agronomy, animal welfare, USDA programs, mainstream media coverage and public perceptions of farming.
-The goal is to create an ongoing, open dialogue among the various players interested in agriculture.
+It is a virtual venue for participants on Twitter to share viewpoints and ideas about the issues impacting agriculture advocacy, such as sustainability, water, communications, agronomy, animal welfare, USDA programs, mainstream media coverage and public perceptions of farming.
+The goal is to create an ongoing, open dialogue among the various players interested in agriculture and share tips and tricks for connecting with consumers.

 A sister chat, known as “#FoodChat,” takes place on the third Tuesday of each month, in lieu of #AgChat, and is tailored more specifically to the interests of consumers, nutrition professionals, foodies and influencers of food choices. #FoodChat provides followers an opportunity to “meet a farmer” and also helps those in agriculture learn from consumers.